SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 ------------------

 ### A. Security Related Requirements
-1. F1.
+1. F01.
 The Secure browser shall NOT provide a means to clear browser cache.
-1. F2.
+1. F02.
 The secure browser shall NOT provide a means to clear browser cookies.
-1. F3.
+1. F03.
 The secure browser shall provide a means to clear system clipboard.
-1. F4.
+1. F04.
 The secure browser shall NOT provide a means to retrieve system MAC address.
-1. F5.
+1. F05.
 The secure browser shall NOT provide a means to retrieve the system IP address(es).
-1. F6.
+1. F06.
 The secure browser shall NOT provide a means to retrieve the current list of running processes, their PIDs and their PPIDs.
-1. F7.
+1. F07.
 The secure browser shall provide a means to obtain the application start time.
-1. F8.
-For Mac OS X, the secure browser shall provide a means to query if Spaces is enabled or not.
+1. F08.
+The secure browser shall provide a means to query if Spaces is enabled or not, for Mac OS X.
 1. F15.
 The secure browser shall provide a means to enable permissive mode.
 1. F31.
 The secure browser shall be able to determine whether blacklisted processes are running on the client machine.
 1. F36.
 The secure browser may be able to get device info (optional).